South Sudan Crisis Appeal

 ABOUT THE CRISISShare on facebook

-Martha Nyandit and her children are just one of the ordinary families forced to flee their homes in South Sudan after coming under brutal attack from armed groups.
+Martha Nyandit and her children are just one of the many families forced to flee their homes in South Sudan after coming under brutal attack in fighting in South Sudan.

 With bullets ringing through the night, they left with nothing; no food or clothes, and crossed the river Nile to an island where they thought they were safe, only to be confronted again by armed men who wanted them dead.